omar-polo/plass/README.md

-At the moment plass is completely compatible with pass, but in the future I'd like to switch the encryption tool to something different to gpg.
+At the moment plass is completely compatible with pass, but in the future the encryption tool may be switched to something different to gpg.